Noeska/illegiblesemantics/projects/proj-2.md

 ---

+*I'm not really in the know with rules concerning footnotes, bibliography, etc., so bear with me.
+These will be checked later by the professionals.*

 # Resources
 ##### [1] E. Nielson.
 Paragraph on Metal on Trial. *Rap on Trial: Race, Lyrics, and Guilt in America*, p.
 89.